-It was fairly late and fairly dark, and it started to rain over trees and trenches and trucks alike, but it wasn’t viciously cold or anything.
-I had left my varsity jacket unzipped, and let the tiny rooting fingers of rain poke around my neck and undershirt.
+It was fairly late and fairly dark, and it started to rain over trees and trenches and trucks alike, but it wasn’t viciously cold or anything, so I left my varsity jacket unzipped, and let the tiny rooting fingers of rain poke around my neck and undershirt.
 I beat the pavement with my boots, which were ample and heavy, but well worn to make them feel like a second pair of socks.

 My feet turned over street after street with a blind instinctive will of their own.
 I kicked around broken bottles unthinkingly in vacant alleys, and sometimes they’d shiver and explode like overheated lightbulbs.
-Broken bottles can reflect the lamp and moon in the most tricked out ways, trundling around and around like white smoke.
+Broken bottles can reflect the street lamps and the moon in the most tricked out ways, trundling around and around like white smoke.
 I spied all kinds of locked doors set in the most bugged out places, in all sorts of sizes.
 I spotted little doors that no grown man could enter on his feet, and hopscotch hatches that led nowhere.
 Just outlines in the brick and mortar like the many hand drawn courts etched in chalk in schoolyards.

-At the corner of Molton, I took a hard habitual right, and tramped towards the outbuilding that was separate from the storage warehouses, and peered through the steel eyelets of the fence.
+At the corner of Molton, I took a hard right, and tramped towards the outbuilding that was separate from the storage warehouses, and peered through the steel eyelets of the fence.
 On the other side of the barricade was a lot for luxury cars that were wailing to get out like children in an orphanage.
-Atop the fence were lines of barbed wire installed to give criminals second thoughts about climbing over, nothing a draped coat could not handle, so on second thought, maybe the wire was to keep the many drunks and hobos from looking to put up residence in luxury for the night.
+Atop the fence were lines of barbed wire installed to give criminals second thoughts about climbing over, nothing a draped coat could not handle, so maybe the wire was only there to keep the many drunks and hobos from looking to put up residence in luxury for the night.

-Protruding through the fence lot-side were some twigs with wild berries.
+Protruding through the fence were some twigs with wild berries.
 I removed my lambskin driving gloves to get a finer grip on the fruit, and I plucked the blue, black, and red drupelets, dropping them onto my tongue, careful not to lose any.
 I chewed the sour pome, and imagined them to be magical fruit favoring me with speed, savvy, and cunning.

 Inside the lot was a camera surveillance and guard patrol fitting.
-Standard antiquated security apparatuses.
+Standard security apparatuses.
 I should have probably scouted the place beforehand, and made ledgers and timetables in order to show the establishment all my hard work, but instead I removed my varsity jacket and draped it over the hooks.
 Then I gouged the steely apertures with my gloved fingers and went to work, trusting to the quick things my father knew, and left aside for me as a secret inheritance.
 Once over the barrier, I leaped down from the fence, silent as a feline, and glided toward the shadows to stay out of sight.

 I did not fret over the jacket, even though it meant more to me than almost anything, because I knew it would camouflage well in the dark and sit tight until the return trip.
 The pitter patter of the rain ran interference for any harsh breaths that strayed from my lips, only for my weighty boots to fail me, turning mousy as I crouched against the brick of the outhouse.
 Some kind of sneaker may have been more silent, but yielded less in the way of traction and blunt force.
 The exhalation from my lungs hovered in the air like some double-crossing phantom that I could not suck back, so instead I thrashed it into a thousand particles with my fingers, and it writhed and rippled to retain its form before vanishing into the dark ether.
 I was more tactful with my next breath and emanated a finer waft through my nose.

 My awareness of self and nature and location began to surge at full width, and not a second too soon.
 No detail was too small to escape my notice, and my mind absorbed all the nitty gritty like sponge at sea.
-My cauterized thoughts foamed from the spec influx.
+My cauterized thoughts foamed from the spec-influx.
 Eyes, pinholed moons.
 Then to disrupt the violent locomotion of my thoughts, my ankles yielded, boots losing grip, crunching debris, and I dropped to my tail, pant bottoms wetted by the cement.
 I reached around to brush away the discomfort of the clinging sand granules.